FSGabrsek/vessel-app/README.md

 # Vessel
-Vessel is a modern web application designed for tracking your favorite TV series, films, and manga—whether you're managing your personal watchlist or exploring titles as part of a community.
+Vessel is a modern web application designed for tracking your favorite TV series, films, and manga—

+whether you're managing your personal watchlist or exploring titles as part of a community.
 With a clean interface and intuitive features, Vessel helps you stay organized, discover new content, and share recommendations with others.

 ## Features